Concept“Carving the future out of history”

-In 1933, Kiyomizu Elementary School was relocated to the new building that has now become the Seiryu Kyoto Kiyomizu Hotel.
+In 1933, Kiyomizu Elementary School was relocated to the new building that has now become The Hotel Seiryu Kyoto Kiyomizu.
 At the time, construction trends for elementary in Japan were starting to forsake the traditional wooden buildings in favor of modern-looking reinforced concrete ones.

 Among these, Kiyomizu Elementary School was known as unique for its location and super exterior and interior design.